Alisha313/OwnItPropertyCalculator/README.md

 # OwnIt Property Calculator

 A full-stack property platform for browsing listings, running mortgage and rental calculators, estimating home values, and managing leads through an agent CRM.
-Built a student-friendly real estate web application.

 The customer site is a vanilla JavaScript SPA served by the Express backend.
 The agent portal is a separate SPA on the same server.

 ---